lilydjwg/nvchecker/docs/usage.rst

   Both are Python-compatible regular expressions.
 If ``from_pattern`` is found in the version string, it will be replaced with ``to_pattern``.

+  If ``from_pattern`` is not found, the version string remains unchanged and no error is emitted.

 missing_ok
   Suppress warnings and errors if a version checking module finds nothing.
   Currently only ``regex`` supports it.